-- 38. HOUSING ACCOUNTABILITY ACT.
-The Commission finds that the HAA does not apply to this Project as it is inconsistent with zoning regulations regarding average lot width and therefore requires a Variance as part of the Project.
-The Project, however, is considered a housing development and is consistent with the General Plan, Community Plan. and Zoning, as modified by the included Variance, and would not have a specific adverse impact upon public health or safety as described in the tentative map, and environmental findings. - 39.
+- 39. HOUSING ACCOUNTABILITY ACT.
+The Commission finds that the HAA does not apply to this Project because the Project includes a Variance.
+The HAA limits a local government's ability to deny, downsize, or render infeasible housing development projects containing either affordable or market-rate units.
+For a project to qualify for the protections included in the HAA, it must meet the definition of a housing development project.
+This Project does not qualify as a housing development project because while it consists of more than one residential unit and is consistent with the General Plan, it is not consistent with the Zoning and development standards. - 40.
 PUBLIC MEETINGS.
 Although the HAA does not apply to this Project, the Commission finds that pursuant to SB330, the number of publicly held meetings since January 1, 2020, does not exceed the five-meeting limit.
-One meeting occurred on the following date: - Regional Planning Commission Hearing held on December 18, 2024. - 40.
+Two meetings occurred on the following dates:

+- Commission Hearing held on December 18, 2024; and - Commission Hearing held on February 5, 2025. - 41.
 LOCATION OF DOCUMENTS.
 The location of the documents and other materials constituting the record of proceedings upon which the Commission's decision is based in this matter is at LA County Planning, 13th Floor, Hall of Records, 320 West Temple Street, Los Angeles, California 90012.
 The custodian of such documents and materials shall be the Section Head of the Subdivisions Section, LA County Planning.